Bridging

 The signal service

-Taiko’s signal service is a smart contract available on both L1 and L2, available for any dapp developer to use.
-It’s what uses the previously mentioned merkle proofs to provide a service for secure cross-chain messaging.
+Taiko’s signal service is a smart contract available on both L1 and L2, for any dapp developer to use.
+It uses the previously mentioned merkle proofs to provide a service for secure cross-chain messaging.

 You can store signals and check if a signal was sent from an address.
-It also exposes one more important function: isSignalReceived.
+It also exposes an important function: verifySignalReceived

 What does this function do?
 The first thing to understand is that the Taiko protocol maintains two important contracts:

-These contracts both keep track of the block hashes on the other chain.
-So TaikoL1, which is deployed on Ethereum, has access to the latest block hashes on Taiko.
-And TaikoL2, which is deployed on Taiko, has access to the latest block hashes on Ethereum.
+These contracts both keep track of the world state roots on the other chain.
+So TaikoL1, which is deployed on Ethereum, has access to the latest world state roots on Taiko.
+And TaikoL2, which is deployed on Taiko, has access to the latest world state roots on Ethereum.

 This means, assuming that the hashes which TaikoL1 and TaikoL2 maintain are correct, we can reliably send cross-chain messages.